taotaoorange/SINT/README.md

 **Trained caffe model**: http://isis-data.science.uva.nl/rantao/SINT_similarity.caffemodel

-[**run the tracker**] After adding the normalization layer into your Fast-RCNN or Caffe, and modifying the path where necessary, you should be able to reproduce our experiments on OTB benchmark with the provided model by running 'run_SINT_OTB.py'.
+[**Run the tracker**] After adding the normalization layer into your Fast-RCNN or Caffe, and modifying the path where necessary, you should be able to reproduce our experiments on OTB benchmark with the provided model by running 'run_SINT_OTB.py'.

 [**Training**] The scripts in 'scripts_prepare_training_data' shows how to process ALOV (http://alov300pp.joomlafree.it/dataset-resources.html) to prepare training data to train the Siamese network.